alosadagrande/tekton-dpdk/blog.md

 In a generic Kubernetes application, the single networking interface provided by a Pod (eth0) is sufficient for most purposes.
 It even can be extended using CNI plugins available.
 However, in cases where low latency and high network performance is a must, we need a way of providing additional network interfaces to the Pod which has direct access to the hardware (NIC).
 Then, the application can communicate with the hardware which delivers these high capacities outside of the standard Kubernetes networking.
 This is why we start talking about CNFs and ways to accelerate them.

-In the OpenShift blog, we already presented and ["demystified" Multus](https://www.openshift.com/blog/demystifying-multus) by showing their deep relation with SR-IOV technology when dealing with high-performance networking workloads.
-Basically, **Multus** enables our application to attach to a virtual function (VF) interface presented by an SR-IOV capable NIC on the Kubernetes Node.
-This will permit us to achieve near-native networking performance.
+In the OpenShift blog, we already presented and ["demystified" Multus](https://www.openshift.com/blog/demystifying-multus) by showing their deep relation with SR-IOV technology when dealing with high-performance networking workloads. **Multus** enables our application to attach to a virtual function (VF) interface presented by an SR-IOV capable NIC on the OpenShift node.
+This permit us to achieve near-native networking performance.
 The [SR-IOV Operator](https://docs.openshift.com/container-platform/4.5/networking/hardware_networks/about-sriov.html) became GA on OpenShift 4.3, so information on how to [install](https://docs.openshift.com/container-platform/4.5/networking/hardware_networks/installing-sriov-operator.html) and [configure](https://docs.openshift.com/container-platform/4.5/networking/hardware_networks/configuring-sriov-operator.html) it can be found in the official documentation.

 ![SR-IOV and Multus diagram](./content/Demystifying-Multus-4.webp)

 ## Data Plane Development Kit (DPDK)

-[DPDK](https://www.dpdk.org/) is a set of libraries and drivers for Linux and BSD built to accelerate packet processing workloads designed to run on x86, POWER and ARM processors.
+The third component we already mentioned is [DPDK](https://www.dpdk.org/).
+DPDK is a set of libraries and drivers for Linux and BSD built to accelerate packet processing workloads designed to run on x86, POWER and ARM processors.
 DPDK offers offloading TCP packet processing from the operating system Kernel space to process them in the User space to obtain a high performant and deterministic system.

 DPDK libraries offer to free up the Kernel space from interrupts by processing the work in User space instead.
 This is possible thanks to the DPDK libraries and the DPDK poll mode driver (PMD).
 This driver is responsible for the communication between the application and network card, listening in a loop avoiding as much as possible interrupts while forwarding packets.
-The diagram below streamlines the idea:
+The diagram from [1](#References) streamlines the idea:

 ![Networking using DPDK libraries](./content/kernel-user-space.png)